Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 Desember 2025 01.45.16 UTC
+- WIB: Sabtu, 13 Desember 2025 02.25.20 UTC
-- WITA: Sabtu, 13 Desember 2025 02.45.16 UTC
+- WITA: Sabtu, 13 Desember 2025 03.25.20 UTC
-- WIT: Sabtu, 13 Desember 2025 03.45.16 UTC
+- WIT: Sabtu, 13 Desember 2025 04.25.20 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational